mgronstad/SmartParking/README.md

 * __Activate the SIM__: Activate your SIM on the T-Mobile Network

 ## 2. Set up the Hardware
+The following steps lay out the hardware instructions for the NB-IoT 'Alfa' Developer Kit.
+* __Insert the SIM into the development board__: Pop out the nano form factor (the *smallest* form) of the Narrowband SIM and insert the SIM into the bottom of the two slots available.

+* __Connect the LTE antenna__: The black rectangular LTE antenna gets connected to the pin labeled LTE on the back of the board.

-Pop out the nano form factor (the smallest form) of the Narrowband SIM and insert the SIM into the Developer board.
-Connect the LTE antenna.
-Plug in the micro USB cable into the board and insert the other end of the cable into a USB port on a computer.
-Plug in the lithium battery.
-Using the additional cabling, plug in the Grove Ultrasonic Ranger into port D38.
+* __Plug in the USB cable__: Insert the micro USB cable into the board and plug the other end of the cable into a USB port on a computer.

+* __Plug in the lithium battery__: Insert the JST connector of the lithium battery into the battery port to the right of the micro USB port.
+It is recommended that the lithium battery be plugged in at all times, especially if USB power source does not provide sufficient power for the board at peak levels.

+* __Attach the Ultrasonic Sensor__: Using the additional cabling, plug in the Grove Ultrasonic Ranger into port D38.

 ## 3. Verify your board connects to the T-Mobile network
-It may take a minute or two for the SIM to connect to the network for the first time.
+It may take a few minutes for the SIM to connect to the network for the first time.
 The network LED (indicated by NET) will initially be orange.
 Once the SIM is connected, the light will turn blue.

+If the LED doesn't turn blue, try another location.

+If the device doesn't attach to the network in approximatey three minutes, reboot the device and try again.

 ## 4. Set up the software environment